Contact Lens Care

 Sunglasses come in a variety of shapes and are made with various materials and lenses.
-From timeless styles such as the classic aviator, round, square, cat-eye and wrap-around sunglasses to more extravagant styles including butterfly and clubmaster sunglasses, the choices for both men and women are limitless.
+From timeless styles such as the classic aviator, round, square, cat-eye and wrap-around sunglasses, to more extravagant styles including hexagonal, butterfly and clubmaster sunglasses, the choices for both men and women are limitless.

 With countless styles of sunglasses to choose from, you’re guaranteed to find a pair of sunglasses to suit every face shape and every style within a price range that suits you.

 At Feel Good Contacts, you can find sunglasses from the world's top designers as well as our very own Feel Good Collection which includes luxurious sunglasses for every individual.
-We have DVF, Ray-Ban, Prada and Gucci as well as exclusive collections including the Gigi Hadid x Vogue sunglasses and the Love Island x Polaroid collection.
+We have Oakley, Ray-Ban, Prada and Gucci as well as exclusive collections including the Lewis Hamilton sunglasses collection.

 What are the names of sunglasses?

-Many styles of sunglasses have been named based on how they originated, whilst others are named based on their shapes and the various styles they offer.
+Many types of sunglasses get their name based on how the style originated, whilst others are named based on their resemblance to recognisable shapes or the various features they offer.

-Here's a detailed look at every shape of sunglasses available, their history and which styles they're best suited for.
+Here's a detailed look at every shape of sunglasses available, their histories and who each style is best suited for.

 They say lightning doesn't strike in the same place twice, but Ray-Ban proved that theory wrong.
-Having already scored a hit with the aviator, Ray-Ban also delivered the Wayfarer.
-Developments in moulding technology meant that Ray-Ban could move away from metal frames and offer a more modern shape of lens.
+Having already scored a hit with the Aviator, Ray-Ban also delivered the Wayfarer.
+Developments in plastic moulding technology meant that Ray-Ban could move away from metal frames and offer a more modern shape of frame.
 Wayfarers have a square-like appearance with rounder edges that evoke a more casual appearance.

-A must-have among trendy festival-goers, round sunglasses were first popularised by the most famous of The Beatles, John Lennon.
-Thin round frames create a vintage vibe, while thicker round frames are a modern and chic alternative.
+A must-have among trendy festival-goers, round sunglasses were first popularised by the most famous member of The Beatles, John Lennon.
+Thin round frames create a vintage vibe while thicker, rounder frames are a little more retro, but brands are constantly revisiting this style with modern and chic alternatives.

 While they may not get as much attention as some of the other shapes, they are still a great choice of frame, especially if you prefer to wear brighter colours.

-These are also known as shield sunglasses and are considered great for sports.
-Their functionality and design are ideal active lifestyles.
+Also known as shield sunglasses, wrap sunglasses are considered great for sports.
+The functionality and ergonomic design of these frames are ideal for active lifestyles.

-They are called wrap sunglasses as their frame shape wraps around your head, providing peripheral coverage and allowing a wider field of vision.
+They are called wrap sunglasses as the frame wraps around your head, providing peripheral coverage and allowing a wider field of vision.
 These types of sunglasses are the most popular among athletes and those who enjoy playing sports.

 Rectangle frames are a softer alternative to square frames.
 Far narrower, they pull focus towards the centre of the face, which makes them highly compatible with oblong and longer-shaped faces.
 They're available in a wide range of styles including retro, sporty, casual and vintage.

-Prada was the first high-end designer to popularise the butterfly lens.
+Prada was among the first high-end designers to popularise the butterfly frame shape.
 This style has a large surface area that covers the eye socket to offer better protection against UV rays.
 Butterfly lenses are usually wider on the outside, but narrower towards the nose.
 Edgy, fun and playful, they offer a youthful alternative to more classic frames.

 Hexagonal sunglasses combine a round and square frame shape for a trendy alternative.
-The modern aesthetic is a forward fashion choice, great for those looking to stand out in something a little bit different.
+The modern aesthetic is a fashion-forward choice, great for those looking to stand out in something a little bit different.